Defining Cybersecurity Performance Management

-Cyber security performance management is the process of understanding your security program’s maturity mapped to top-level risks and the associated level of investments (people hours and capital) required to improve cyber security posture to adequate levels (goals) of the organization.
+Cybersecurity performance management is the process of understanding your cybersecurity program’s maturity mapped to top-level risks and the associated level of investments (people hours and capital) required to improve cyber security posture to adequate levels (goals) of the organization.

 Performance Management Revisited

 Performance management is not a new concept.
-As our Board Advisor Steve Katz says, “The security program should be run like a business within the business.”
+As our Board Advisor Steve Katz says, “The cybersecurity program should be run like a business within the business.”

-- How are we performing against our adopted control framework?
+- How are we performing against our adopted control framework(s)?